thebaldgeek/thebaldgeek.github.io/L-Band.md

    Ok, so you have the antenna mounted and pointed roughly in the [right direction](Inmarsat.md), now where to tune the SDR software?

 ## Inmarsat L-Band Frequencies and Data Rates ##
+Please NOTE!!!
+As of Oct 15th, the following screenshots are out of date/old/inaccurate - They are close, but not perfect.
+Please use the frequency list and screenshots together, the tables of frequencies/modes are accurate and should be primary, but the screenshots are helpful to show what you should be looking for (at the frequencies shown in the text).

 ### 4A4F4 25-East
 1545,1200	EMEA	25E	Aero-L(600)    	P-Chan	90	220	ARINC & SITA